-You set the election timeout value using DbEnv::rep_set_timeout().
-To do so, specify the DB_REP_ELECTION_TIMEOUT value to the which parameter and then a timeout value in microseconds to the timeout parameter.
+You set the election timeout value using Environment.setReplicationTimeout().
+You pass this method the ReplicationTimeoutType.ELECTION_TIMEOUT constant and a timeout value in microseconds.

 Managing Election Retry Times

 In the event that a election fails (see the previous section), an election will not be attempted again until the election retry timeout value has expired.